Talking about death with loved ones is a challenging task but it is one that is hugely important.

 By choosing to make a Will, you will be making the entire process of death a lot easier.
 You will also ensure that family members, friends and charities will receive what you want them to when you pass away.
 Furthermore, it also reduces the problems of locating your next of Kin that can often make the intestacy situation worse.

-How Can I Speak to My Family to Make Sure Their Affairs Are in Place?
+How Can I Speak to My Family About Death to Make Sure Their Affairs Are in Place?

 It is never a pleasant or easy conversation to have but it is one that is hugely important because death comes to us all.
 However, the conversation is about preparing for the future and giving them the peace of mind they deserve.